Diploma in Bakery and Confectionery: Admission 2025, Fees, Syllabus, and Salary

 Diploma in Bakery and Confectionery Eligibility

-To pursue a Diploma in Bakery and Confectionery, students must have completed Class 10, 12 or any other equivalent qualifying exam from a recognized board to be eligible.
-While no specific subject specialization is required, candidates with a background or interest in baking may be given preference.
+• While no specific subject specialization is required, candidates with a background or interest in baking may be given preference.
 The selection criteria may vary depending on the institute and its specific requirements.

 Diploma in Bakery and Confectionery Admission Process

 The admission procedure for a Diploma in Bakery and Confectionery involves a series of steps that may vary depending on the institute’s selection criteria.
-However, the admission process at IHM Delhi is mentioned below:
+However, the admission process at IIHM Delhi is mentioned below:

-• Complete an online registration form with your basic details and validate your email address.
+Step 2: Complete an online registration form with your basic details and validate your email address.

-• Fill out the application form for the Diploma in Bakery and Confectionery along with all necessary academic and personal information.
+Step 3: Fill out the application form along with all necessary academic and personal information.

-• Upload or submit the relevant documents required in the application form (for instance, 10+2 mark sheet, ID proof, etc.).
+Step 4: Upload or submit the relevant documents required in the application form (for instance, 10+2 mark sheet, ID proof, etc.).

-• Complete the document verification and pay the course fees to confirm your admission if you are shortlisted.
+Step 7: Complete the document verification and pay the course fees to confirm your admission if you are shortlisted.

 Diploma in Bakery and Confectionery Colleges in India